 Lipolysis starts the process of ketosis, which sees the production of ketones.
-Ketones are the result of burned fat for fuel to organs in the body.
+The body produces ketones to use as fuel.

-This includes energy to the brain for healthy brain function.
-The body can’t run directly on fat as fuel, so when it’s burned, that results in ketones.
+Ketones give energy to the body, including to the brain for healthy brain function.
+The body can’t run directly on fat as fuel, so when fat is burned, that results in ketones.

 One of the biggest clues to a body in ketosis is the fruity smell of the person’s breath.

 When it comes to fat loss, there are a few factors that are in play.
 Reduced insulin production and reduced glucose in the blood equals lipolysis stimulation.

 This stimulation leads to burning fat as fuel for the body in the form of ketones.
 It can be a complicated process that you have to monitor without being able to see exactly what your body is using for fuel.